A characterisation of F_q-conics of PG(2,q^3): Preliminaries

 \subsection{The Bruck-Bose representation of $\PG(2,q^3)$ in $\PG(6,q)$}

 We use the linear representation of a finite translation plane $\P$ of dimension at most three over its kernel, an idea which was developed independently by Andr\'{e}~\cite{andr54} and Bruck and Bose \cite{bruc64,bruc66}.
-We will use the vector space construction as developed by Bruck and Bose.
+We will use the vector space setting following Bruck and Bose.
 Let $\si$ be a hyperplane of $\PG(6,q)$ and let $\S$ be a regular 2-spread of $\si$.
-We use the phrase {\em a subspace of $\PG(6,q)\takeaway\si$} to mean a subspace of $\PG(6,q)$ that is not contained in $\si$.
-Consider the following incidence structure $\IBB$.
+The phrase {\em a subspace of $\PG(6,q)\takeaway\si$} is used to mean a subspace of $\PG(6,q)$ that is not contained in $\si$.
+We define the following incidence structure $\IBB$.
 The \emph{points} of $\IBB$ are the points of $\PG(6,q)\takeaway\si$ and the planes of the regular 2-spread $\S$.
-The \emph{lines} of $\IBB$ are the 3-spaces of $\PG(6,q)\takeaway\si$ that contain an element of $\S$ and the line at infinity corresponding to the set of planes of $\S$. \emph{Incidence} in $\IBB$ is induced by incidence in $\PG(6,q)$.
-Then the incidence structure $\IBB\cong\PG(2,q^3)$.
+The \emph{lines} of $\IBB$ are the 3-spaces of $\PG(6,q)\takeaway\si$ that contain an element of $\S$ and the line at infinity corresponds to the set of planes of $\S$. \emph{Incidence} in $\IBB$ is induced by incidence in $\PG(6,q)$.
+Then the incidence structure $\IBB$ is isomorphic to $PG(2,q^3)$.